Trust Your $\nabla$: Gradient-based Intervention Targeting for Causal Discovery: Conclusions

 \section{Conclusions}

 In this paper, we consider the problem of experimental design for causal discovery.
 We introduce a novel Gradient-based Intervention Targeting (\method{}) method, which leverages the gradients of gradient-based causal discovery objectives to score intervention targets.
 We demonstrate that the method is particularly effective in the low-data regime, outperforming competitive baselines.
-We also perform several analyses of the method, confirming that \method{} typically selects informative targets.
+We also provide a theoretical justification for the method and perform several analyses, confirming that \method{} typically selects informative targets. \looseness=-1